zkMeLabs/mechain-contracts/README.md

 permissions to specify resources, that can be mirrored as ERC-1155 token.
 At present, the NFTs are not transferable, but the transferability feature will be added in the near future.

-Once these resources are mirrored on ethereum-compatible chain, they can be directly managed by smart contracts on ethereum-compatible chain.
+Once these resources are mirrored on ethereum-compatible chain, they can be only read by smart contracts on ethereum-compatible chain(can be directly managed by admin account).
-These operations will directly affect the storage format, access permissions, and other aspects of the data on Mechain.
-In other words, any changes made to the decentralized application on ethereum-compatible chain will also reflect changes on Mechain.
-This integration between Mechain Blockchain and BNB Smart Chain allows for greater flexibility and accessibility when it comes to accessing and manipulating data, ultimately leading to a more streamlined and efficient data management process.

 ## Key Contract